Skip to content

 • ethernet-ble-co2 — Ethernet.
 Plug in, power up, and the device shows up on the LAN.
 Supports Power over Ethernet (PoE), so a single cable handles data and power.

 Both variants also include Bluetooth LE.
-Home Assistant exposes each device as a Bluetooth proxy for nearby BLE devices (temperature tags, buttons, presence badges).
-If you've got BLE hardware scattered around the house, each Everything Presence Pro device effectively becomes another reception point.
+Home Assistant exposes each device as a Bluetooth proxy for nearby BLE devices like temperature tags, buttons, or presence badges.
+If you've got BLE hardware around the house, each device becomes another reception point.

 Where to next